Ahhorse1/ahhorse1.github.io/index.md

 # JC's GitHub Page for CSE 110
 ## Myself as a Person
 Born and raised in **Columbus, Ohio**.
-I'm fluent in French as I went to preschool for a year there and then went back for 5th and 6th grade.
+However, I did spend one year of preschool, one year of elementary, and middle school in France.

-This is a photo of Mont Blanc, the highest mountain in western Europe, that I took with my phone through binoculars during sunset this summer
+This is a photo of Mont Blanc, the highest mountain in western Europe, that I took with my phone through binoculars during sunset this summer.

 <img src="/assets/IMG_2648.jpg" alt="Mont Blanc" width="300" height="400"/>